We’ve missed you! We can’t wait to see you when our doors reopen on Thursday, July 16th.

 Emily Whitted is a current Lois F. McNeil Fellow in the Winterthur Program in American Material Culture.
 She received her B.A from the University of Richmond in 2016.
 Her research interests include historic textiles, contemporary Appalachian craft, and the intersections of craft, gender, and social justice.
 Emily’s current thesis “The American-Made Stocking,” investigates the eighteenth-century knit stocking industry in Germantown, Pennsylvania,” and she will graduate this May with her Master’s degree in American Material Culture.

-For more information, and to RSVP, please contact Katie Sorenson, Community Engagement Manager, at email@example.com .
+For more information, please contact Katie Sorenson, Community Engagement Manager, at email@example.com .